When is it OK to deduct money from your employees pay?

-- Obvious lawful deductions include PAYG withholding tax and court orders
+- Obvious lawful deductions that do not require authorisation in writing from the employee include PAYG withholding tax and court orders

-- There is often a provision in modern awards to allow a deduction If an employee fails to give the required notice of resignation required under the award or National Employment Standard (NES)
+- There is also a lawful provision to deduct monies if an employee fails to give the required notice of resignation required under an Award or National Employment Standard (NES)

-- Private deductions could include: health insurance premiums, union dues and salary sacrifice payments
+- Other legal deductions could include: health insurance premiums, union dues and salary sacrifice payments, but requires written authorisation

 Employers must make sure that the written authorisation from the employee specifies the amount of the deduction.
 Note also that the authorisation may be withdrawn or varied, in writing, by the employee at any time.

-- Recovery of monies due to Insurance Excess, broken machinery etc
+- Recovery of monies due to Insurance Excess, broken machinery or equipment

-- ‘Fines’ due to lateness or breach of company policies and employment contracts.
+- ‘Fines’ due to lateness or breach of company policy